visit-dav/visit/src/doc/using_visit/Quantitative/Query.rst

     **Query parameters** can be found under "state/xray_query".
     This metadata represents the query-related values that were used in x ray image query calculations.
+    This data is available as of VisIt_ 3.3.2.
     The following is included:

     +--------------------------+----------------------------------------------+